-In the event that the group is made up of mostly minor students, it must have a minimum of three adult leaders from the sending institution.
+In the event that the group is made up of mostly minor students, it must have a minimum of three adult leaders from the visiting institution.
 In case there is a suspected or positive student of COVID-19, a teacher or other chaperone will be available to accompany the student(s) in the process of quarantine if necessary.
-The company of the chaperone is more for emotional support, as they should not be exposed or have physical contact.
+The company of the chaperone is more for emotional support, and they should be exposed or have physical contact.
 In courses where the majority of students are 18 or older, we recommend two sending institution faculty/staff whenever possible.
+However, this is not an essential requirement.